kingrongH/lpr-rust/README.md

 1. [image](https://github.com/image-rs/image) and [impageproc](https://github.com/image-rs/imageproc) for image processing
 2. [tensorflow-rust](https://github.com/tensorflow/rust) for machine learning
-3. some pre-trained model from [HyperLPR](https://github.com/zeusees/HyperLPR)
+3. some pre-trained model and fonts from [HyperLPR](https://github.com/zeusees/HyperLPR)
 4. all the images for training and test comes from [CCPD](https://github.com/detectRecog/CCPD)

 ## Quick Start